 What buying really costs (the part most people underestimate)

-Buying can build equity, but you pay for the privilege upfront.
+Buying can build equity, but you pay for the privilege upfront.1) Down payment (and how mortgages are priced)

-Mortgage rates in Dubai vary by bank and borrower profile; market commentary commonly places “typical” residential ranges around the mid-to-high single digits or lower (depending on the cycle), and mortgage pricing often references benchmark rates like EIBOR published by the Central Bank of the UAE.
+For residents, lenders often finance a portion of the property value, meaning you’ll usually need a meaningful down payment (commonly 20–25% depending on profile and property).
+Mortgage rates in Dubai vary by bank and borrower profile; market commentary commonly places “typical” residential ranges around the mid-to-high single digits or lower (depending on the cycle), and mortgage pricing often references benchmark rates like EIBOR published by the Central Bank of the UAE.2) One-time buying fees

-If you’re buying in Dubai, these are the big ones to budget for:
+If you’re buying in Dubai, these are the big ones to budget for:- DLD transfer/registration fee: 4% of purchase price

 - Mortgage registration fee: 0.25% of mortgage value (Dubai Land Department mortgage services show this fee structure)